-The University’s student registration process now states that while students study with us, their image may be used for marketing or publicity purposes.
-They can opt out of this if they wish.
+The University’s student registration process states that while students study with us, their photo may be used for marketing or publicity purposes.
+They can opt out of this if they want to.
 This is a broad cover-all and should not be taken as explicit permission for featured students.
-(There is also a clause in the registration process covering Lecture Capture).
+There is also a clause in the registration process covering Lecture Capture.

 For more information on data protection read the Use of Images policy.

 Use the words ‘marketing’ and ‘publicity’ when telling people (eg in photography notices or an event brochure) that a photographer may be present.
 ‘Marketing’ communicates that we will use the photos to help sell courses (via prospectuses, the website, etc) and ‘publicity’ that we may use the photos to promote the University.

 - The University is a public place so we shouldn’t need permissions.